ddx-510/ddx-510/README.md

 ### Hi this is Tianle 😄

-Computer Science fresh grad at the National University of Singapore.

-Track: Software development + game development
+- Computer Science graduate from the National University of Singapore.（Software development + game development）

+- Fullstack Software Developer at [Platox.AI](https://www.ccmonet.ai/)

+- Part-time Game Developer with [Turbo](https://turbo.computer/)

 Experienced in front-end development: